Samba de Amigo

+is a 1999 rhythm game developed by Sonic Team and published by Sega for arcades.
+It later saw a port to the Dreamcast in 2000 and the Wii in 2008.
+Based primarily on Latin American culture, the game sees players shaking maraca controllers to the beat of a song in order to score points.

+A sequel, Samba de Amigo: Party Central, which is focused more on pop music in general, was released in 2023 for Nintendo Switch, the Apple Arcade mobile game subscription service, and Meta Quest virtual reality headsets.

 Gameplay

-Samba de Amigo is played with a pair of maracas.
+Samba de Amigo is a rhythm game that is played with a pair of maraca controllers.
 As a song plays, the player, guided by on-screen graphics, must shake the maracas at high, middle, or low heights with the beat of the music, or occasionally must strike poses with the maracas held in various positions.
 The player is represented on-screen by Amigo, a Brazilian monkey.
 If the player does well, the scene around Amigo (usually a concert or a dance) will attract more people and become more vividly animated; if the player does poorly, characters leave and eventually all that's left is Amigo alone, looking sad.

 In the primary game mode, each player has six spots arranged in a circle on the screen: two red meaning "shake high," two yellow meaning "shake middle," and two green meaning "shake low."
 Blue dots will appear in the center of this circle and move towards the spots; as soon as the blue dot touches a spot, the player must shake a maraca at that location.
-For example, if a blue dot touches the upper left spot, the player must shake either maraca above his left shoulder.
+For example, if a blue dot touches the upper left spot, the player must shake either maraca above their left shoulder.
 If both maracas are shaken in that location, the player gets an "Amigo" bonus.
 Occasionally a long line of dots will flow into a spot and the word "Shake" appears, telling the player to continue shaking his maraca rapidly there.
-Sometimes a stick-figure (named "Pose") appears on the screen holding its maracas in a certain position; the player has a second or two to match the figure's pose for points.
+Sometimes, a stick-figure (named "Pose") appears on the screen holding its maracas in a certain position; the player has a second or two to match the figure's pose for points.